BC-Li/CP2-2020-USTC/README.md

 # CP2-2020-USTC
-This is the set of solutions to the questions of
+This is a set of solutions to the questions of

 * the write-ups of online judge of USTC
 * the homework solutions